georgi/blog/posts/2007/5/google-like-search-results-helper.md

 ---
 category: Ruby
+tags: google, search, rails
 date: 2007-05-10
 languages: ruby

-tags: google, search, railsGoogle-like Search Results Helper
+Google-like Search Results Helper
 =================================

 Representing your search results in a user-friendly way is a common